 Who: Texans who want to get involved in their local community

 What: The Don't mess with Texas Trash-Off is a program to support efforts to clear Texas roadways of litter.
 Registered participants will have access to the online event toolkit and KTB affiliates will receive trash bags, recycle bags, gloves and a banner.

 When: April 1-30.
-Be sure to plan to order supplies 3 weeks prior to your scheduled cleanup to ensure timely shipment.
-An event wrap-up report must be completed within two weeks of the event date.
+Be sure to order supplies 3 weeks prior to your scheduled cleanup to ensure timely shipment.
+Cleanup data must be submitted within two weeks of the event date.

-Where: Don’t mess with Texas Trash-Off events can take place on any public roadway.
+Where: Don’t mess with Texas Trash-Off events can take place on any TxDOT-maintained roadway.

 Contact your local KTB Affiliate